-It’s been quite a while – just about seven years now – since the current PCI Express (PCIe) Gen 3 specification became official.
-With a swell of activity in the standard committees, a new PCIe Gen 4 specification reached version 1.0 in late 2017.
-As everyone already knows, PCIe Gen 4 doubles the available data rate to 16Gbps and keeps backward compatibility firmly in place.
-By using the same 128/130 encoding scheme and equalization training, architects hope to minimize any conversion issues as the industry jumps to the updated standard.
+It’s been quite a while since the current PCI Express (PCIe) Gen 4 specification became official.
+The PCIe Gen 4 specification reached version 1.0 in late 2017 while PCIe Gen 5 reached version 1.0 in early 2019.
+PCIe Gen 4 doubles the available data rate to 16 Gbps and provides backward compatibility with previous PCIe generations.
+By using the same 128/130 encoding scheme and equalization training, system architects don’t expect conversion issues as the industry jumps to the updated standard.

 Table 1: Comparing the two types of signal-conditioning devices

-To demonstrate the performance of linear equalization, a family of PCIe presets (Figure 1) was captured directly from a 16Gbps generator (TP1).
+Key performance metrics for a linear equalizer are a large dynamic voltage range, low additive random jitter and easily controlled AC gain.
+To demonstrate the performance of linear equalization, a family of PCIe presets, as shown in Figure 2, was captured directly from a 16-Gbps generator (TP1).
 A channel containing a linear equalizer then used the same signals as inputs.
-Measurements after the channel and linear equalizer at TP2 show it is possible to completely compensate for high speed channel losses with linear equalization.
+Measurements after the channel and linear equalizer at TP2 show it is possible to completely compensate for high-speed channel losses with linear equalization.
 Accurate reproduction of the analog waveform content ensures that in-channel equalization will not compromise any digital algorithms used for link equalization training.

 Figure 2: Multi-clock domain PCIe link

-As a recognized system component, the PCIe retimer will engage in equalization training on the upstream and downstream channels.
+As a recognized system component, a PCIe retimer will engage in equalization training on the upstream and downstream channels.
 This built-in capability automatically optimizes the signal-conditioning solution for short, medium or long PCIe-compliant channels.

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.